ajmccredie/cycle-connect/README.md

 The navbar and footer were styled in dark colours with a consistent logo in the top left and the menu (changing to drop down on smaller screens) in the right.
 Social media links were placed in the footer.

 ### Common themes and navigation
+Each app has a different background image (although the colours feel the same).
+Each of these background images behaves the same way.
+The buttons and links throughout the site are styled in a similar manner (with the same colours and hover functions), and any pop-up modals used match.
+This is all with the aim to promote a positive UX throughout the site.

 ## Division of the Django project into specific 'Apps'
 From the database structure, the apps were decided and worked on individually.
 The initial minimum viable product set up was to ensure that users could sign-up with a mini-profile and then be able to write, update and delete posts on the user forum, and read and like the posts of others.